How We Partner

 Syblon Reid uses several delivery methods to partner with our clients:

 A best value award contract usually requires the contractor to provide a detailed technical plan that supports the overall project objectives in which the client assigns a value other than just low price.
 Other values may include past performance on similar work, knowledge of the specifications, expedited scheduling, and knowledge of agency compliance, innovative construction methods, safety experience, and commitment to other client objectives such as minority business enterprise goals.
 There is a deliberate focus on how the contractor will perform the work not just his price.
 Best value is more likely to assure the client that the contractor fully understands the scope of work, environmental constraints, timelines, and other critical project success elements.
 Syblon Reid has received several “Best Value” awards in the past few years.

-Engineer, Procure, and Construct (EPC) method lends itself more to lump sum turn key projects where the contractor is fully responsible for the construction of the project This means that the design engineer has direct contracts with the contractor.
+The Engineer-Procure-Construct (EPC) project delivery method lends itself more to lump sum turnkey projects where the engineer is fully responsible for construction of the project.
+This means the design engineer has direct contracts with the contractor.
 Syblon Reid is well positioned to support this type of delivery method.

 Early Contractor Involvement (ECI)/Construction Manager at Risk (CMAR) is an innovative contracting method similar to EPC that is used now by some owners.
 In this method, the contractor is brought on board during the design phase to provide constructability input, realistic construction schedules and more accurate cost information for funding needs.

 The advantages to this delivery method are when:

 - Risks are unknown and cannot be adequately allocated to any one party thus requiring the sharing of risks on a project.

 - Budgets and schedules are limited and an extraordinary effort is required to achieve the outcomes expected.